uxlfoundation/oneapi-construction-kit/doc/modules/riscv.rst

 of the target reference anything specific about RISC-V.

-2. ``hal_device_info_t`` is expected to give a lot of information which can be used to populate ComputeAorta's device information.
+2. ``hal_device_info_t`` is expected to give a lot of information which can be used to populate oneAPI Construction Kit's device information.
 This is not specific to RISC-V. This includes information such as global memory size, address size etc.

 3. ``specialized kernel`` is used to process the incoming arguments and create a